gradsflow/gradsflow-automl/docs/index.md

 ## Highlights

 - 2020-8-25: [Released first version 0.0.1](https://pypi.org/project/gradsflow/) ✨ :tada:
+- 2020-8-29: Migrated to Ray Tune.
+[Read more...](https://github.com/gradsflow/gradsflow/issues/35)

-## What is Gradsflow?
+## What is GradsFlow?

-Gradsflow is based on Optuna and PyTorch Lightning ⚡️.
+GradsFlow is based on Ray and PyTorch Lightning ⚡️ (support for other torch frameworks will be added soon).
 It leverages PyTorch Lightning Flash so that you don't have to write any PyTorch or Optuna code for model building or hyperparameter tuning 🚀